-The limits defined here in the 2024 GPSRR apply for destructive wind conditions that could result in the loss of multiple transmission elements causing generation disconnection in South Australia to reduce the likelihood of South Australia islanding.
-This is separate to the South Australia import constraints that are invoked for destructive wind conditions impacting Heywood where South Australia islanding is reclassified as credible.
-As PEC Stage 1 will be inter-tripped with Heywood, the South Australia destructive wind transfer import limit for the credible loss of Heywood will remain ats 250 MW.
+The import limit considered in the 2024 GPSRR applies for destructive wind conditions that could result in the loss of multiple transmission elements causing generation disconnection in South Australia to reduce the risk of South Australia islanding.
+This is distinct from the South Australia import constraints that are invoked for destructive wind conditions impacting Heywood where South Australia islanding is reclassified as credible.
+As PEC Stage 1 will be inter-tripped with Heywood, the South Australia destructive wind transfer import limit for the credible loss of Heywood will remain at 250 MW.